 A continuous glucose monitor (CGM) is a wearable biosensor that can give you real-time information about your blood sugar (glucose) level.
-This information is vital to people with Type 1 or Type 2 diabetes, for whom high or low blood sugar can be life-threatening.
-But CGMs are also valuable for people without metabolic impairment, serving as a window onto how diet and lifestyle decisions affect their health.
+This information is vital to people with Type 1 or Type 2 diabetes, for whom high blood sugar levels (hyperglycemia) or low blood sugar levels (hypoglycemia) can be life-threatening.
+But CGM devices are also valuable for people without metabolic impairment, serving as a window onto how diet and lifestyle decisions affect their health.
 Consistently high glucose levels or frequent glucose spikes and crashes can lead to short-term health effects like fatigue, brain fog, and depression and are associated with several chronic diseases, including cancer, cognitive decline, stroke, and cardiovascular disease.
 CGM can help you maintain stable glucose levels before metabolic dysfunction like insulin resistance (prediabetes) sets in and sets the stage for more severe disease.

 Here’s a deeper look at this biosensing technology.

 A continuous glucose monitor is a plastic disc (about the size of two quarters stacked together) that sticks to the skin, typically on the stomach or upper arm.
 It sends glucose data continuously (at least every 5 minutes) to a smartphone or handheld device, where the user can see it on a graph or chart.
 People who have Type 1 diabetes sometimes have their CGM connected to an insulin pump that can automatically deliver insulin if their blood sugar gets too high.
 Most CGMs last anywhere from 7-14 days before they need to be removed and replaced.